marko-knoebl/slides/src/sections/react-with-hooks/12-devtools-en.md

 - show state and props
 - highlight changes to state and props
 - highlight updates / rerenderings of components
-- analyze render performance of components
+- analyse render performance of components

 ## Debugging in VS Code